conaldev/algorithms-sql-git-java8/README.md

-Pratice programming skills to be better developer.
-A Real Developer.
+Practice programming skills to be a better developer.
+A Great Developer.